broadinstitute/grit-benchmark/1.calculate-metrics/cell-health/taxonomy.md

 -   Level 1 "replicate" set - e.g. replicates of the same perturbation
 -   Level 2 "group replicate" set e.g. replicates of perturbations with same MOA

+We calculate two different categories of metrics:

+1. Self-similarity metrics – numbers that report similarity within these sets
+2. Cross-similarity metrics – numbers that report similarity across these sets

+(_Self-similarity_ sounds better than _Auto-similarity_, although the latter is more consistent with stats e.g. autocorrelation and cross-correlation)

 ## Self-similarity metrics

 We calculate self-similarity metrics – numbers that report similarity within these sets – hierarchically: